 Dear fellows at PCDN.
 I'd like to share with you a report on a project on immigration at the community level that was designed and run by the Red Cross in Akranes, Iceland with financial contribution…Continue

-I'm documenting the story of a friend of mine, a Libyan who has a very interesting story to tell.
-He arrived in Iceland in July 2002 after a terrifying journey from Libya, where he had discovered that he was on Gaddafi’s black list for participating in opposition activism (inspired by the Abu Salim massacre in 1996) and support for anti Gaddafi forces.
+I'm documenting the story of an asylum seeker, Ibrahem Faraj, who has an intersting story to tell.
+Ibrahem arrived in Iceland in July 2002 after a long journey from Libya, where he had discovered that he was on Gaddafi’s black list for criticizing the government.

-He was in his mid-twentees, alone and afraid when he arrived in Iceland and received cold welcomes from immigration authorities.
+Ibrahem was in his mid-twenteies, alone and afraid when he arrived in Iceland and received cold welcomes from immigration authorities.
 Out of fear that revealing his identity would put himself and his family back in…Continue

 I'm preparing a booklet to introduce pilot projects on immigration and integration in the municipality of Akranes, Iceland The projects are based on a trans sector approach (national/local authorities and civil society) shared responsibilities, collaboration and post-modern theories about culture and society.

 I've put toghether this list of statements bout integration and would value your comments.